aramboyajyan/todo-model/README.md

 This is a brief set of instructions on how to manage your own `TODO` file just using a text editor.
 Guidelines are very very simple; after trying pretty much any other productivity tool from Trello to Evernote, this is what I keep coming back to because it's as intuitive as it gets.
 At least for my workflow, anyway.
-I recommend usingin a basic editor, such as Sublime Text, Vim, Gedit or Notepad++.
+I recommend using a basic editor, such as [Sublime Text](http://www.sublimetext.com/), [Vim](http://www.vim.org/), [Gedit](https://wiki.gnome.org/Apps/Gedit) or [Notepad++](https://notepad-plus-plus.org/).
 Avoid regular Notepad on Windows, because it has a very limited "Undo" memory.
 Keep in mind that Monospace font helps with readability.
 This could work in Word / Libre Office Writer as well.

 ## Symbols